To try an image transfer, you'll need:

 For a good drawstring bag tutorial, check out this one at Skip To My Lou.
 Since my bag is tiny, I laid the baker's twine inside the top channel before stitching it down, rather than threading it through later.

-You have read this article downloads / sewing / tutorials with the title How to transfer an image to fabric with gel medium.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/11/how-to-transfer-image-to-fabric-with.html.
+with the title How to transfer an image to fabric with gel medium.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/11/how-to-transfer-image-to-fabric-with.html.
 Thanks!

 No comment for "How to transfer an image to fabric with gel medium"